-Scale build-up from hard water is often cited as a cause of energy waste in hot-water systems (I am talking here about ‘domestic hot water’ supply, not closed loops within central heating systems).
-Actually though, contrary to claims for some water treatment devices, it is not necessarily the case that energy waste will be significant.
+Scale build-up from hard water is often cited as a cause of energy waste in hot-water systems (I am talking here about ‘domestic hot water’ supply, not closed loops within central heating systems; I will come to those later).
+Actually though, contrary to claims for some water treatment devices, it is not necessarily the case that energy waste in DHW systems will be significant.
 Indeed with an electric immersion heater on a 24-hour service, all the supplied energy still gets into the water; there is no loss.
 Of course the rate at which the water temperature recovers will be reduced, and the heating element will fail prematurely, but those are service and reliability issues not energy waste.

 The story is a little different on intermittent hot water storage of any kind.
 Here, because scaling will retard temperature recovery, users may extend preheat times and that will result in a marginal increase in standing heat loss.
 If the heat supply is from a primary (boiler-fed) water loop, the primary return temperature will be higher because scale impedes heat transfer, and this also will increase standing losses although in reality not to a significant extent in the grand scheme of things.
 If hot-water recovery times deteriorate markedly, users may of course dispense with time control altogether and in those circumstances avoidable standing heat loss might become significant if thermal insulation is poor.

 Turning now to the effect on wet central heating circuits, scaling will affect efficiency.
 Scale within heat emitters (radiators and so on) will reduce heat transfer and result in higher circulating temperatures because the heat cannot escape from the water so readily.
 Meanwhile within the boiler itself, impaired transfer of heat into the (now hotter) system water will result in excessive heat going up the chimney, evidenced by elevated exhaust temperatures.